Frederic Hymen Cowen: Career

 Cowen's career, both as composer and conductor, is now unjustly forgotten.
 He was one of the first British-born professional conductors to have the respect of critics, orchestral musicians, and the public, and he held lengthy tenures with every major British orchestra active before 1900.
-In addition, his six-month engagement with the Melbourne Exposition made him the most highly-paid conductor in history up to that time.
-Although he regarded himself primarily as a symphonist, he was most successful in lighter orchestral pieces when treating fantastic or fairy subjects, where his gifts for graceful melody and colourful orchestration are shown to best advantage.
-Whether in his cantatas for female voices, his charming Sleeping Beauty, his Water Lily or his pretty overture, The Butterfly's Ball (1901), he succeeds in finding graceful expression for the poetical idea.
-His dance music, such as is to be found in various orchestral suites, is refined, original and admirably instrumented.
-Much of his more serious music is commendable rather than inspired and seldom successful in portraying the graver aspects of emotion.
+In addition, his six-month engagement with the Melbourne Exposition made him the most highly-paid conductor of his time.
+Although he regarded himself primarily as a symphonist, he was most successful in lighter orchestral pieces when treating fantastic or fairy subjects, where his gifts for graceful melody and colourful orchestration were shown to best advantage.
+Whether in his cantatas for female voices, Sleeping Beauty and The Water Lily, or his imaginative concert overture The Butterfly's Ball (1901), he succeeded in finding graceful expression for poetic ideas.
+The dance music movements in his orchestral suites were refined, original, and well-orchestrated.
+Much of his more serious music was commendable rather than inspired and seldom successful in portraying deep emotion.
 Indeed, his choral works, written for the numerous musical festivals around Victorian and Edwardian Britain, typify the public taste of his time.
 Of his 300 or so songs, they encompass everything from the popular ballad to the high art song, the latter of which led him to be described as the 'English Schubert' in 1898.
-Indeed, the vogue of his semi-sacred songs has been widespread.

 Cowen received honorary doctorates from Cambridge and Edinburgh in 1900 and 1910 respectively, and was knighted at St. James's Palace on 6 July 1911.
 Cowen married Frederica Gwendoline Richardson at St. Marylebone Registry Office, London, 23 June 1908.
 She was 30 years his junior and they had no issue.
 He died on 6 October 1935 and was buried at the Jewish Cemetery, Golders Green.
 His wife died at Hove, Sussex, in 1971.